Entity Owners and Resource Manager Tags

 }

-The tag value must match the "IDP Unique ID" property on the user's graph entity.
+The tag value must match the "IDP Unique ID" property on the user's graph entity for the Global Identity Provider.
 For Okta, OneLogin, and Microsoft Azure AD identities, this is an email address.
 If using a custom IdP, the user or group identity can be any unique string.

 Assigning resource owners (Tags API)